The Gap (NYSE:GPS) Price Target Raised to $25.00

-The Gap (NYSE:GPS) had its price objective upped by Morgan Stanley from $22.00 to $25.00 in a report released on Friday, The Fly reports.
-The firm currently has an equal weight rating on the apparel retailer’s stock.
+The Gap (NYSE:GPS) had its target price boosted by Robert W. Baird from $23.00 to $25.00 in a research note issued to investors on Wednesday, The Fly reports.

-Other analysts have also recently issued reports about the stock.
-UBS Group upped their price target on shares of The Gap from $12.00 to $17.00 and gave the company a neutral rating in a research note on Tuesday, September 1st.
-Bank of America raised their price target on The Gap from $18.00 to $21.00 and gave the stock a neutral rating in a report on Thursday, October 15th.
-Wedbush reiterated a neutral rating on shares of The Gap in a research note on Monday, August 24th.
-Telsey Advisory Group raised their target price on The Gap from $17.00 to $23.00 and gave the stock a market perform rating in a research note on Friday, October 23rd.
-Finally, Wells Fargo & Company upped their price target on The Gap from $19.00 to $28.00 and gave the company an overweight rating in a research report on Friday, August 28th.
-Two research analysts have rated the stock with a sell rating, eleven have given a hold rating and six have issued a buy rating to the company’s stock.
-The Gap has an average rating of Hold and an average target price of $20.89.
+Several other research analysts have also recently issued reports on the stock.
+B. Riley increased their price objective on shares of The Gap from $22.00 to $31.00 and gave the company a neutral rating in a report on Wednesday.
+Morgan Stanley increased their price objective on shares of The Gap from $22.00 to $25.00 and gave the company an equal weight rating in a report on Friday, November 20th.
+JPMorgan Chase & Co. upgraded shares of The Gap from a neutral rating to an overweight rating and set a $30.00 price objective for the company in a report on Monday, November 23rd.
+Citigroup upgraded shares of The Gap from a neutral rating to a buy rating and increased their price objective for the company from $12.00 to $24.00 in a report on Tuesday, August 25th.
+Finally, Bank of America increased their price objective on shares of The Gap from $18.00 to $21.00 and gave the company a neutral rating in a report on Thursday, October 15th.
+Two analysts have rated the stock with a sell rating, thirteen have issued a hold rating and six have issued a buy rating to the stock.
+The stock presently has a consensus rating of Hold and a consensus price target of $22.95.

-In related news, CEO Sonia Syngal sold 36,830 shares of the stock in a transaction on Monday, August 31st.
-The stock was sold at an average price of $17.58, for a total value of $647,471.40.
-Following the transaction, the chief executive officer now owns 57,085 shares of the company’s stock, valued at $1,003,554.30.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Insiders own 45.30% of the company’s stock.
+In related news, CEO Sonia Syngal sold 36,830 shares of the company’s stock in a transaction that occurred on Monday, August 31st.
+The shares were sold at an average price of $17.58, for a total value of $647,471.40.
+Following the completion of the sale, the chief executive officer now owns 57,085 shares in the company, valued at approximately $1,003,554.30.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+45.30% of the stock is currently owned by corporate insiders.

-A number of large investors have recently added to or reduced their stakes in the stock.
-AQR Capital Management LLC grew its position in The Gap by 322.6% during the second quarter.
-AQR Capital Management LLC now owns 6,439,503 shares of the apparel retailer’s stock valued at $79,077,000 after acquiring an additional 4,915,682 shares during the last quarter.
-Third Point LLC bought a new position in shares of The Gap during the 2nd quarter valued at $37,860,000.
-FMR LLC raised its position in The Gap by 32,207.0% in the 2nd quarter.
-FMR LLC now owns 1,867,992 shares of the apparel retailer’s stock worth $23,574,000 after purchasing an additional 1,862,210 shares during the period.
-Goldman Sachs Group Inc. raised its position in The Gap by 30.8% in the 2nd quarter.
-Goldman Sachs Group Inc. now owns 4,876,342 shares of the apparel retailer’s stock worth $61,540,000 after purchasing an additional 1,148,591 shares during the period.
-Finally, Baird Financial Group Inc. lifted its stake in The Gap by 7,137.3% in the second quarter.
-Baird Financial Group Inc. now owns 945,771 shares of the apparel retailer’s stock worth $12,002,000 after purchasing an additional 932,703 shares during the last quarter.
-Institutional investors own 57.25% of the company’s stock.
+Several large investors have recently modified their holdings of the stock.
+FMR LLC lifted its position in The Gap by 1,723.2% in the 1st quarter.
+FMR LLC now owns 251,986 shares of the apparel retailer’s stock worth $6,597,000 after buying an additional 238,165 shares in the last quarter.
+Envestnet Asset Management Inc. lifted its position in The Gap by 19.2% in the 2nd quarter.
+Envestnet Asset Management Inc. now owns 21,305 shares of the apparel retailer’s stock worth $269,000 after buying an additional 3,426 shares in the last quarter.
+Assenagon Asset Management S.A. purchased a new stake in The Gap in the 2nd quarter worth approximately $782,000.
+First Trust Advisors LP lifted its position in The Gap by 78.9% in the 2nd quarter.
+First Trust Advisors LP now owns 1,192,533 shares of the apparel retailer’s stock worth $15,050,000 after buying an additional 526,089 shares in the last quarter.
+Finally, Candriam Luxembourg S.C.A. purchased a new stake in The Gap in the 2nd quarter worth approximately $202,000.
+Institutional investors and hedge funds own 57.25% of the company’s stock.

 About The Gap